 Are light fixtures in good working order?
 Do they need updating?
-Go to lighting for information on selecting the right light fixtures for each space.
-See the video below for diy home improvement instructions on how to do this yourself.
-Video by Buildipedia.com.
+See lighting for information on selecting the right light fixtures for each room in your home.

 Check all of the light switch plates and outlets in your home.
-They should all be the same color for good flow in your home design.
-If they're grimy, take them down and wash with dish soap or spray with Johnson's "Scrubbing Bubbles" bathroom cleaner for particularly stubborn grease and dirt caught in the cracks.
+They should all be the same color for good flow in your home decor.
+If they're grimy, take them down and wash with dish soap.
+Spray with Johnson's "Scrubbing Bubbles" bathroom cleaner to remove particularly stubborn grease and dirt caught in the cracks.

 To repair damaged tile grout in the bathroom and kitchen, take a look at the video below for diy home improvement tips on repairing these problems.
 Video by essortment.